 1. Bag a 14er

 Be aware that climbing at this elevation is not for the faint of heart or those out of shape.
 You’ll need to run more than a couple of stairs to be ready for these bad boys.
+You should also keep in mind that these 14ers can’t be climbed all year round.
+Make sure you do your research beforehand and come prepared.

 2. Drive to the top of Mt Evans or Pikes Peak

 We say summer because, being the height of the Rockies, the roads will be snowed in from November-May.
+Just like we mentioned before, the access to the peak won’t be open year round.
+Again,

 3. Tour the breweries in Fort Collins